Resolving your case outside ACAT

 - consider whether you need to get legal advice or whether there are other organisations that may be able to assist you.

-It is your responsibility to check whether or not there are any timeframes within which an application must be made to ACAT.
+Note, it is your responsibility to check whether or not there are any time frames within which an application must be made to ACAT.